hoang-nguyen714/robo-gym/IntegratedRL.md

 ## Overview

-This project implements a **hierarchical two-stage reinforcement learning system** for autonomous robot navigation with intelligent battery management.
+This project implements a **hierarchical two-stage control system** for autonomous robot navigation with intelligent battery management.
 The system combines **behavior trees** for high-level decision making with **Q-Learning** for low-level control, ensuring safe and efficient robot operations.

 ### Key Features
 - **Two-Stage Learning Architecture**: Separate training for decision making and motion control